TRAVEL SECRETS BY PATTY

 Begin your day with a relaxing breakfast at your Amman hotel, enjoying a selection of regional and international dishes to fuel your journey ahead.
 After breakfast, complete your check-out and meet your driver for a fascinating morning exploring Jordan’s capital city.

-In the evening, savor a delicious dinner at the hotel’s main restaurant, featuring a variety of local and international specialties.
-Enjoy the warm hospitality and get a good night’s rest in preparation for your full-day exploration of Petra the next morning.
+In the evening, savor a delicious dinner at the hotel’s main restaurant featuring a variety of local and international specialties.

 Accommodation: Petra Guesthouse or similar (1 Night)